oranblackwell/raspberry-pi-vpn-encrypted-downloader/README.md

 For the filesystem on my 3TB WD My Cloud I needed to run `sudo apt-get install ntfs-3g`

 Once the utilities are installed you will need to create an emtpy directory to which you will mount the drive.
 The convention is to mount these within your /mnt directory.

-I chose to name my mount "net" located here: /mnt/net Another approach is to mount it within your User's home direcory, ie. /usr/pi for our default installation.
+I choose to name my network mount "net" located here: /mnt/net Another approach is to mount it within your User's home direcory, ie. /usr/pi for our default installation.
 This is often shortened to "~" (pronounced tilde).
 So you can cd to your user's home directory by typing  ```cd /usr/pi``` and/or ```cd ~```

+## Setting up the network attached storage

+After installing the appropriate drivers (above)

-I created it via:
+I created my mount point via:
 ```
 sudo mkdir /mnt/net
 ```